mistifyio/lochness/cmd/lock/README.md

 [![lock](https://godoc.org/github.com/mistifyio/lochness/cmd/lock?status.png)](https://godoc.org/github.com/mistifyio/lochness/cmd/lock)

-The `lock` command gurantees cluster wide singleton services for non-cluster aware programs.
+`lock` gurantees cluster wide singleton services for non-cluster aware programs.
 The service is run by systemd, but does not need to have any integration with it.
 We use systemd in order to make use of its one-cgroup-per-service functionality and the automatic killing of everything in said cgroup when the service is done.

 The `lock` command is not the program that actually starts the service; it takes care of parsing the command line, finding the program to run, and acquiring the